KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Detecting Wikipedia articles strongly based on single library collections.md

-## Detecting Wikipedia articles fully based on single library collections
+## Detecting Wikipedia articles strongly based on single library collections
-##### 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month
+#### 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month

 *Latest update: 20 May 2020*